-The percentage of observed events that had been correctly forecasted are provided by the probability of detection score (POD), whereas the percentage of events that had been forecasted but did not occur are indicated by the false alarm rate (FAR).
-Finally, to take into account the hits, misses and false alarms and to neglect the correct negative forecasts that will boost the scores for rare events, the Gilbert Skill Score (GSS, Jolliffe and Stephenson, 2003) is used.
-For rare events, such as droughts, it is more relevant to use this score than the Pierce's skill score, for instance.
+The percentage of observed events that had been correctly forecasted are provided by the Probability Of Detection score (POD) whereas the percentage of events that had been forecasted but did not occur are indicated by the False Alarm Rate (FAR).
+Finally, to take into account the hits, misses and false alarms and to neglect the correct negative forecasts that will

+- 15 (FAR).
+Finally, to take into account the hits, misses and false alarms and to neglect the correct negative forecasts that will boost the scores for rare events, the Gilbert Skill Score (GSS, Jolliffe and Stephenson 2003) is used.
+For rare events, such as droughts, it is more relevant to use this score than the Pierce's skill score for instance.
 The GSS indicates how well the forecasted droughts correspond to the observed ones.
 This skill score is compared to the score obtained by the climatology.
-It is calculated as follows:
+It is calculated as follows: - 20 where $hits_c = \frac{(hits+misses)(hits+false \ alarms)}{total}$ .
+Based on these equations, a perfect forecast achieves a score equal to 1, while a score equal to 0 is assigned to the climatology (i.e. no forecast skill).
+All these scores are calculated independently for each season.

-$$GSS = \frac{(hits - hits_c)}{(hits + misses + false alarms - hits_c)},$$ (1)
+$$GSS = \frac{(hits - hits_c)}{(hits + misses + false \ alarms - hits_c)} \tag{1}$$